zqtzt/CODCQC/README.md

 - COMS_QC is a climatology-based automatic quality control algorithm.
 It is good at detecting bad data with paying an acceptable low price of sacrificing good data.
 - The performance of COMS_QC has been meticulously analyzed and evaluated by comparing it with other international QC systems in peer review now.

-In this version, COMS-QC is only avaliable for temperature observations.
+**In this version, COMS-QC is only avaliable for temperature observations**.
 It convers all temperature data instrument types (e.g., Bottle, XBT, CTD, Argo, APB etc.).
 In the future, COMS-QC will extent to salinity observations and oxygen observations.

 ​	We are warmly welcome feedback/questions/fork/pull requests/improved the COMS_QC project!!